ballerina-platform/asyncapi-triggers/asyncapi/quickbooks/Readme.md

 > - Locally, you can use [ngrok](https://ngrok.com/docs) to expose your web service to the internet and to obtain a public URL (For example: 'https://7745640c2478.ngrok.io').
 > - In Choreo, you can obtain this service URL from the `Invoke URL` section of the `Configure and Deploy` form under `Deploy` view before App deployment.
 > - Add a trailing `/` to the end of public URL if it's not present.

+## Report issues

+To report bugs, request new features, start new discussions, etc., go to the [Ballerina Library repository](https://github.com/ballerina-platform/ballerina-library)

+## Useful links

+- For more information go to the [`trigger.quickbooks` package](https://central.ballerina.io/ballerinax/trigger.quickbooks/latest).
+- For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
+- Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
+- Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.